Input XML

 • Single-line output

-• Character count (input/output)
+• Character counts

-• Element count
+• Element and attribute counts

-• Line count
+• Line counts

 • Copy to clipboard

-Why Use Our XML Formatter?
+Why Use This XML Formatter?

 How to Format XML Online